discoverdata/datacamp-projects/visualizing-inequalities-in-life-expectancy/README.md

 Visualize II
 ------------

-Now let's create our second plot in which we will represent average **life expectancy differences between "1985-1990" and "2000-2005"** for men and women.
+Now let's create our second plot in which we will represent the average **life expectancy differences between "1985-1990" and "2000-2005"** for men and women.
 Adding reference lines can make plots easier to understand.
 We will add a diagonal line to visualize differences between men and women more clearly and we will add two more lines to help to identify in which countries people increased or decreased their life expectancy in the period analyzed.

 ``` r
 # Adding an hline and vline to previous plot